 Special Educational Needs and Disabilities (SEND)

-At St Joseph’s RCVA Primary school we believe that inclusive education means providing all pupils with appropriate education and support alongside their peers.
+At St Joseph’s RCVA Primary we believe that inclusive education means providing all pupils with appropriate education and support alongside their peers.
 The Curriculum is all the planned activities that the school organises in order to promote learning, personal growth and development.
+Further information can be found in the SEN Information Report.

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.